orso081980/world-highest-buildings/README.md

 -   Laravel Sanctum for API authentication
 -   Laravel Breeze for web authentication
 -   Tailwind CSS for styling
--   SQLite database (easily configurable for other databases)

 ## 📋 Prerequisites